Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Discussion

 Having confirmed the main findings of \citetalias{Myles2021} and used the more numerous, fainter, and higher redshift sample available with DESI to identify redshift- and luminosity- dependence of projection effects, several avenues of future work on characterizing galaxy clusters with representative spectroscopy become clear.
 We enumerate several of these directions of future work below:

 \begin{enumerate} \item \textbf{Targeted spectroscopic follow-up of \redmapper{} clusters in bins of redshift and richness:} These results motivate collecting additional data at all cosmologically relevant redshifts to measure velocity dispersion and projection effects.
-While our result that projection effects become more severe at higher redshifts is not unexpected, that the deterioration happens so steeply (by as much as 25 per cent) for such a modest increase in redshift ($\delta z \sim 0.1$) heightens the importance of empirical constraints.
-Assuming the trend persists for fainter galaxies, as is consistent with the simple explanation of this effect being driven by photometric redshift uncertainty, it will be essential to calibrate projection effects with representative spectroscopy to make use of any cluster sample selected via Rubin photometry.
+While our result that projection effects become more severe at higher redshifts is not unexpected, the relatively steep increase (by as much as 25 per cent) for such a modest increase in redshift ($\delta z \sim 0.1$) heightens the importance of empirical constraints.
+Assuming the trend persists for fainter galaxies it will be essential to calibrate projection effects with representative spectroscopy to make use of any cluster sample selected via Rubin photometry.

 \item {\textbf{Measure individual cluster velocity dispersion and spectroscopic richness}: } Targeted follow-up data of \redmapper{} clusters would facilitate measuring velocity dispersion and spectroscopic richness for individual clusters.
 Conducting this analysis on individual clusters and combining the constraints on relevant model parameters from the individual fits would constrain the scatter on these parameters rather than simply the uncertainty on the means.
 Importantly, this would constrain the full distribution $p(\lambdatrue|\lambdaobs)$.